 How To Choose The Best Argan Oil

 - Look for cold-pressed argan oil.
-It is the most effective on both the hair and the skin.
+It is most effective for intense rejuvenation on the scalp as well as the skin.

 - Avoid any product that has artificial fragrances, scents, or chemicals.